GfellerLab/MixMHCpred/README.md

 - Python 3.x installed (available here: https://www.python.org/downloads/)
 - Bash shell (default on macOS and Linux)
 - For Windows users:
-    - MixMHCpred is called through a bash script.
-So you need to have bash available on the Windows computers.
-If you don’t have one already, you could install git-bash for example, available here: https://gitforwindows.org/.
+    - **Recommnded**: to run MixMHCpred including full functionality, we recommend using the Windows Subsystems for Linux (WSL; installation instruction https://learn.microsoft.com/en-us/windows/wsl/install).
+This allows running MixMHCpred as if on a Linux system - you can then follow the commands indicated for Linux to install and run MixMHCpred.
+	- If you cannot use WSL, most functionality of MixMHCpred will work except the part to align new MHC allele sequences and make predictions for these new alleles.
+You nevertheless need to have bash available on the Windows computer as MixMHCpred is called through a bash script.
+If bash scripts cannot already be run on your computer, you could install git-bash for example to use this terminal instead of the cmd.exe (commands are more similar to Linux/Mac OS when using this terminal).
+It is available here: https://gitforwindows.org/.
+Depending on if you are using git-bash, cmd.exe or powershell, the commands to install/run MixMHCpred on Windows may vary a bit; we assume here that git-bash is used here.

 ## Installation